UPDATE: Kenosha Officer Involved Shooting

 During the incident, officers attempted to arrest Jacob S. Blake, age 29.
 After the initial attempt to arrest Mr. Blake, Kenosha Police Officer Rusten Sheskey deployed a taser to attempt to stop Mr. Blake.
 When that attempt failed, Kenosha Police Officer Vincent Arenas also deployed his taser, however that taser was also not successful in stopping Mr. Blake.

 Mr. Blake walked around his vehicle, opened the driver’s side door, and leaned forward.
 While holding onto Mr. Blake’s shirt, Officer Rusten Sheskey fired his service weapon 7 times.
-Officer Sheskey fired the weapon towards Mr. Blake’s back.
+Officer Sheskey fired the weapon into Mr. Blake’s back.
 No other officer fired their weapon.
 Kenosha Police Department does not have body cameras, therefore the officers were not wearing body cameras.

 During the investigation following the initial incident, Mr. Blake admitted that he had a knife in his possession.
 DCI agents recovered a knife from the driver’s side floorboard of Mr. Blake’s vehicle.
 A search of the vehicle located no additional weapons.